Lande21/RolandeU.github.io/README.md

 ***Date : December 23,2024 *** Grad school.....I'm so proud of you !
 We are here AMEN
-10 days NTT dia s bday, ejo Christmas gotta head back after two weeks cant wait to see Ivy in her cute outfit 💕
+will be with pa for Christmas gotta head back after two weeks cant wait to see Ivy in her cute outfit 💕
 # RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....